ac-hj/boxoffice-forecaster-v2/README.md

 With this best model, I created a very simple flask web app to accompany the model.
 Just fill in the required features, and the model will predict the success of the provided movie and give a confidence level for the prediction!

-To run the app, run `python3 server.py` at the root level of the boxoffice_forecaster folder.
+To run the app, run `python3 server.py` at the first level inside the boxoffice_forecaster directory.

 (More style changes are on the way)